jovitakao/ASURADA/README.md

 # What's ASURADA
-A SQL client based on web.
-You don't need to install various SQL client packages on your own box.
-Instead, you can directly query with this lightweight tool with a Docker container.
+A web-based self-serving SQL client.
+You can directly query with this lightweight tool with a Docker container.

+# Why do you need ASURADA
+- Database performance troubleshooting
+- Daily database monitoring
+- You don't want to install various SQL client packages on your own box.

 # Features
+- Fancy UI based on bootstrap admin
 - SQL Query
 - Query Result Export (csv,Excel,text)
 - Command Execution (e.g. exec stored procedure)